No deal on health care bill after conservatives meet with Trump

 White House press secretary Sean Spicer said Thursday afternoon that the administration does not feel it needs a "plan B".

+House leaders and various Republican factions have worked in recent days to find a deal on the American Health Care Act, supported by Ryan, that would appease enough moderates and conservatives to win enough backing to get the legislation passed.

-The moderate members, known as the "Tuesday Group", are meeting with President Donald Trump at the White House Thursday evening.
-Meanwhile, on Capitol Hill, House Speaker Paul Ryan is meeting with the conservative members in an effort to get consensus.
+The moderate members, known as the "Tuesday Group", met with President Trump at the White House Thursday evening.
+Meanwhile, on Capitol Hill, Ryan met with the conservative members in an effort to get consensus.

 The conservative members' demands include the repeal of allowing kids to stay on their parents insurance until 26 and a ban on pre-existing conditions in addition to a repeal of the Essential Benefits Package, or ESP, which includes insurance coverage requirements such as maternity care, hospital care, mental health services and emergency care.
 The White House wouldn't budge on the pre-existing conditions and insurance until 26, but offered allowing the states the option to remove the ESPs.

-House leaders and various Republican factions have worked in recent days to find a deal on the American Health Care Act, supported by House Speaker Paul Ryan, that would appease enough moderates and conservatives to win enough backing to get the legislation passed.
+Additional changes were made to the bill including keeping a .9 percent Medicare tax on high income earners, a fee that is expected to raise $15 billion.
+That money will be added into state funds that would now total $115 billion, to help high risk patients in move aimed at to appeasing moderates.

-There are currently 30 Republicans who say they will not vote for the Trump-backed legislation.
+There are currently at least 31 Republicans who say they will not vote for the Trump-backed legislation.
 Among the latest is Rep. Jaime Herrera Beutler, R-Washington.

 "While I appreciate this week's effort by Speaker Ryan and his leadership team to better protect older Americans from health-care cost increases, the difficulties this bill would create for millions of children were left unaddressed," Herrera Beutler said in a statement Thursday.